atbogetti/westpa_resamplers/Resampler_02/README.md

 # Resampler 2
-This is the progress-based resampler scaled by trajectory weights
+This is the progress-based resampler (a) and a variation scaled by trajectory weights (b).